 You will also need to include a photocopy of your passport with your paperwork.

 If you are new to the country, you can apply for coverage under specific terms that depend on your situation.

 If you have moved because of a work permit, the permit is active for at least 12 months.
 You and all of the family members (dependents) who are listed on your permit can begin receiving coverage from the day the permit was issued.

 If your permit is for a lesser amount of time than 12 months, you aren't eligible.

 When proof of your status as a permanent resident is provided, you will become eligible for coverage in Manitoba from the day you arrive.

 You are eligible for coverage on the day you move to Manitoba.
 All you will need to do is provide your arrival date and residence status.

 You can contact Manitoba Health by phone or email.
 The number to the general inquiries line is 204-786-7101 while the toll-free number is 800-392-1207.
 If you prefer email, you can use [email protected]

-There are some many insurance companies out there that can provide you health coverage that you need especially for those coverage that not covered by your provincial health care plan but the question is how you will know if which insurance company or plan is the best coverage for you or for your family.
-With this reason that’s why Insurdinary compiled the ‘Best Insurance Companies in Canada‘ to help Canadian residents in getting their private insurance company.
+There are many insurance companies out there that can provide you health coverage that you need especially for that coverage that not covered by your provincial health care plan but the question is how you will know if which insurance company or plan is the best coverage for you or for your family.
+For this reason, that's why Insurdinary compiled the 'Best Insurance Companies in Canada' to help Canadian residents in getting their private insurance company.